-Internal audit is a function of management that cuts across all areas of risk in the whole business.
-It provides comfort and assurance around risks and controls and enables good governance.
+An internal audit is a function of management that cuts across all areas of risk in the whole business.
+It provides comfort and assurance relating to risks and controls and enables good governance.
 It also offers a greater opportunity for an organisation to achieve its objectives.

 Scholarships